 So, here is the question: Can there emerge a higher level of human consciousness with voices saying that we are not separate from the cosmic realm but are a part of a rhythm that is in a sense “the mind” of the cosmic realm, voices redefining the cosmic and planetary purpose of the human species by way of this new form of thought?

-Let me end this essay with a quote from Albert Einstein:
+Let me end with a quote from Albert Einstein:

 “The problems in the world today are so enormous they cannot be solved with the level of thinking that created them."